omkarnaik17/python-scraping-corona-virus-data/README.md

 # python-scraping-corona-virus-data
-This web scraping is legal since the data is publicly available and not restricted
+This web scraping is legal since the data is publicly available and not restricted Python 3.4 is used to make this program
 You will need to install following library if you haven't already

 BeautifulSoup, use